 Grade 10

-Read More about Protected: Advanced Placement Chinese Language and Culture.There is no excerpt because this is a protected post.
+Read More about Advanced Placement Seminar.There is no excerpt because this is a protected post.

 Read More about Landscape Design and Management.This class must be taken concurrently with Jazz Band I, II, III, or IV, unless the student has an academic scheduling conflict with the class period or the approval of the director.
 These courses consist of small and large ensemble as well as solo/individual performance techniques and fundamentals.
 Attention is given to music theory, listening,…